Sbozzolo/kuibit/_sources/grid_data.rst.txt

    Operations that involve resampling can be very expensive and require a lot of memory!

-Another useful method is the :py:meth:`~.coordinates`, which returns a list of :py:class:`~.HierarchicalGridData` with the same structure as the one in consideration but with values the various coordinates at the points.
+Another useful method is the :py:meth:`~.grid_data.HierarchicalGridData.coordinates`, which returns a list of :py:class:`~.HierarchicalGridData` with the same structure as the one in consideration but with values the various coordinates at the points.
 This is useful for computations that involve the coordinates.

-As it is the case for :py:class:`~.UniformGridData`, also :py:class:`~.HierarchicalGridData` can be derived along a direction with :py:meth:`~.derived`, or the gradient can be calculated with :py:meth:`~.gradient`.
+As it is the case for :py:class:`~.UniformGridData`, also :py:class:`~.HierarchicalGridData` can be derived along a direction with :py:meth:`~.grid_data.HierarchicalGridData.partial_derived`, or the gradient can be calculated with :py:meth:`~.grid_data.HierarchicalGridData.gradient`.
 In both cases, the order of the derivative can be specified.
 The derivative are numerical with finite difference.
 The result is a :py:class:`~.HierarchicalGridData` or a list of :py:class:`~.HierarchicalGridData` (for each direction).